patrickmineault/programming-course/class23-24/extra-assignment.md

 # A particle system: bonus assignment

 This is an extra make-up assignment for exam 2.
-This assignment is due Monday April 2nd, 2020 before 9AM.
+This assignment is due Monday ~~April 2nd~~ March 2nd, 2020 before 9AM.
 Your will be granted the max your exam 2 score and this extra assignment as your revised total for exam 2.
 Submit your answers for each question on Github and send me the link for the repo.
 Good luck.

 Let's make a particle system in Processing.

 ## Question 1 (4/10 points)